History of Mogadishu: Foundation and origins

 Mogadishu along with Zeila and other Somali coastal cities was founded upon an indigenous network involving hinterland trade and that happened even before significant Arab migrations or trade with the Somali coast.
 That goes back approximately four thousand years and are supported by archaeological and textual evidences.

 This is corroborated by the 1st century AD Greek document the Periplus of the Erythraean Sea, detailing multiple prosperous port cities in ancient Somalia, as well as the identification of ancient Sarapion with the city that would later be known as Mogadishu.
+Archaeologist Ahmed Dualeh Jama has identified the now entirely ruined Xamar Jajab—covering roughly 5 km²—as the oldest quarter and former core of Mogadishu, predating the still extant Shingani and Xamarweyne).
+Gualtiero Benardelli describes Xamar Jajab as a significant urban center once inhabited by a wealthy, sedentary population that practiced agriculture.
+Moreover, older inland settlements have been found at Afgooye and Gezeira in the Mogadishu hinterland, further supporting the city’s early rise.

 When Ibn Battuta visited the Sultanate in the 14th century, he identified the Sultan as being of Barbara origin, an ancient term to describe the ancestors of the Somali people.
 According to Ross E. Dunn neither Mogadishu, or any other city on the coast could be considered alien enclaves of Arabs or Persians, but were in-fact African towns.

 Yaqut al-Hamawi, a famous Muslim medieval geographer in the year 1220 describes Mogadishu as the most prominent town on the coast.
 Yaqut also mentioned Mogadishu as being a town inhabited by Berbers, described as ”dark-skinned” and considered ancestors of modern Somalis.
 By the thirteenth century, Ibn Sa'id described Mogadishu, Merca and Barawa located in the Benadir coast had become Islamic and commercial centers in the Indian Ocean.
 He said the local people in the Benadir coast and the interior were predominantly inhabited by Somalis with a minority of Arab, Persian and Indian merchants living in the coastal towns.
 Ibn al-Mujawir mentions the Banu Majid who fled the Mundhiriya region in Yemen in the year 1159 and settled in Mogadishu and also traders from the port towns of Abyan and Haram.

 Mogadishu is traditionally inhabited by 4 main Reer Hamar Gibil Madow (Dark skins) clan groupings (Somali: afarta reer xamar).
 These are the Moorshe, Iskashato, DhabarWeyne, and the Bandawow.
-And with Moorshe being regarded as the oldest group in Mogadishu and is considered to be a sub-clan of Ajuran who established one of the most powerful medieval kingdoms in Africa called Ajuran Sultanate.
-The Gibil Madow(Dark skins) faction of the Benadiri are said to hail from various Somali clan groups maily from Murusade and from the north and make up the majority of Benadiris with a small minority being Gibil Cads(Light skins) which descend from Muslim immigrants.
+With Moorshe being regarded as the oldest group in Mogadishu and is considered to be a sub-clan of Ajuran who established one of the most powerful medieval kingdoms in Africa called Ajuran Sultanate.
+The Gibil Madow(Dark skins) faction of the Benadiri are said to hail from various Somali clan groups and make up the majority of Benadiris with a small minority being Gibil Cads(Light skins) which descend from Muslim immigrants.